Rajvansh-1/V2-CHIZEL/README.md

 THIS REPOSITORY IS CONFIDENTIAL, PROPRIETARY, AND UNDER ACTIVE PROTECTION.

-➡️ DO NOT CLONE.
+➡️ DO NOT CLONE.  ❌
-➡️ DO NOT FORK.
+➡️ DO NOT FORK.  ❌
-➡️ DO NOT DOWNLOAD.
+➡️ DO NOT DOWNLOAD.  ❌
-➡️ DO NOT MIRROR.
+➡️ DO NOT MIRROR.  ❌
-➡️ DO NOT ATTEMPT ANY FORM OF REUSE.
+➡️ DO NOT ATTEMPT ANY FORM OF REUSE.❌

 Any access beyond casual viewing will be treated as unauthorized.
 We WILL trace and act on every unauthorized interaction.
 We will use technical logs, platform reports, and legal channels to identify and pursue offenders.